emremutlu8/DEVCONNECTOR/README.md

 # Courses:
 ## https://www.udemy.com/course/mern-stack-front-to-back/

-# These are the websites that I learnt to build in courses:
+# These are the websites that I learned to build in courses:
 ## https://dsnfs.herokuapp.com/

 # What did I learnt